Village Farms Davis addresses pressing challenges and evolving needs:

 Key Project Features

-Addition of a Pre-K Early Learning Center with Sliding Scale daycare.
+• Donates land for a Pre-K Early Learning Center with Sliding Scale daycare.

-27.1 acres of Parks
+• Up to 27 acres of Parks

 • Heritage Oak Park, preserving views from Covell of heritage trees and providing a large public park across from Nugget Market